State-Funded Full-Day Kindergarten in Washington

 an individual school’s poverty percentage from the prior school year in October.

-Schools must also meet the following program elements:
+Schools must meet the following program elements to be eligible for state funds for full-day kindergarten:

 - At least 1,000 hours of instruction in 180 school days.
 However, schools may